Pecos Watershed Conservation Initiative 2026 Request for Proposals

 Increase capacity for implementation of priority conservation activities through NRCS partner positions and technical assistance.
 Capacity grants should address the following priorities:

-- Grant recipients will provide technical assistance to interested farmers and ranchers to develop management plans, design and implement conservation practices, share their experiences and lessons learned, and participate in Farm Bill programs, especially the Conservation Stewardship Program (CSP) and Environmental Quality Incentives Program (EQIP).
-A particular emphasis should be placed on promoting, designing and implementing climate-smart agriculture and forestry (CSAF) conservation practices.
+• Grant recipients will provide technical assistance to interested farmers, ranchers, and private forestland owners to develop management plans, design and implement conservation practices, share their experiences and lessons learned, and participate in Farm Bill programs, especially the Environmental Quality Incentives Program (EQIP) and Conservation Stewardship Program (CSP).
+A particular emphasis should be placed on promoting, designing, and implementing conservation practices that improve soil health, support grazing system resiliency, restore wetlands, develop perennial wildlife habitat, improve nutrient management, and enhance forest health.

-Applications are particularly encouraged which support new full-time or part-time partner positions at applicant organizations such as foresters, wildlife biologists, rangeland specialists and/or other natural resource professionals that will work in conjunction with NRCS personnel in New Mexico on a daily basis to carry out the provisions of the Inflation Reduction Act (IRA).
-Duties of IRA partner positions include, but are not limited to, the following:
+Applications are particularly encouraged which support new full-time or part-time partner positions at applicant organizations such as foresters, wildlife biologists, rangeland specialists, and/or other natural resource professionals that will work in conjunction with NRCS personnel in New Mexico on a daily basis.
+Duties of partner positions include, but are not limited to, the following:

-NRCS Coordination: If your project involves technical assistance to landowners, please ensure the project is in alignment with NRCS goals and priorities by conferring with the NRCS State Conservationist and their staff in the state in which your project is located.
-A list of NRCS contacts can be found here.
+NRCS Coordination: Please ensure the project aligns with NRCS goals, priorities, and capacity needs by conferring with the NRCS State Conservationist and their staff in the state in which your project is located.
+A list of NRCS contacts can be found here

 Please note that grantees applying for these capacity building funds may be required to report on additional performance metrics related to capacity building, conservation planning, and practice implementation to be negotiated between NFWF and the grantee after award decisions have been made.
 Outcomes proposed under this category should comply with NRCS Conservation Practice Standards.